ctasca/mage2-behave/README.md

 Remember, the decision between Python and PHP depends on the requirements of the project, and each has its strengths.
 However, for mage2-behave, Python's strengths align more closely with the project's goals and needs.

+## Testing Overview

+During the execution of our tests, it is vital to ensure that the integrity of our production data remains uncompromised.
+For this, we have put in place a system wherein the tests are performed on a separate, duplicate database.

+### Protecting Original Database

+`mage2-behave` is configured to protect the data integrity of the original database.
+Prior to the execution of tests, a copy of our main database is made, and all tests interact exclusively with this copy.
+This practice ensures that our main database stays unaltered, and no unexpected data manipulation occurs.

+By executing tests on a copy of the database, we ensure both the reliability of our tests and the safety of our data.
+During testing, the modified database configuration (pointing to the test database) is active, ensuring all database interactions occur on the separate testing database, not on the main one.

+This method ensures that our production database remains guarded against unintended alterations while testing, providing us with a safe and effective testing approach.

 ## Setting Up a Virtual Python Environment for the mage2-behave Project

 1. **Installing the `virtualenv` package**